What Is AFFF Foam Made Of and Your Legal Options

 Gettin’ cozy with what makes up AFFF foam helps us see the risks tied to using it in the firefighting gig.
 It’s a stud in taming fiery chaos, yet the PFAS hang-up makes exploring cleaner, safer options a high priority for humanity and nature’s sake.
 Curious about how days fighting flames might snag your health or amp up cancer chances?
 Hit up our section on afff health effects for the scoop.

-Health Risks of AFFF Foam Exposure
+Legal Claims for AFFF Foam Exposure

 Let’s talk about what happens when you’re exposed to AFFF foam.
 This stuff contains some stubborn chemicals called Polyfluoroalkyl substances (PFAS).
 Basically, these chemicals stick around and aren’t great for your health or Mother Earth.